Summary: 3773 exact word count

-There was of course the Diné in mass.
-They were dressed in a mix of bright fabrics covered in chevrons and other designs Toklo were not sure what to call.
+There was, of course, the Diné in mass.
+They were dressed in a mix of bright fabrics covered in chevrons and other designs Toklo was not sure what to call.
 Similar designs graced silver worked jewelry they all wore.
 He wondered idly if the designs revealed details about the person wearing them as his own did.

 He really should have read up more on the culture he would be stopping over with.
-He had expected the visit to only be a pass through though, and only last minute had Meriwa decided to stay for a week, giving him a chance to accept this invitation.
-This was the Diné capital, and their gathering.
-They were mostly peaceful as a nation, and had a strong interest in ensuring that a war did not start, or at least did not spread to this side of the Eastern Ocean.
+He had expected the visit to only be a pass-through though, and only last minute had Meriwa decided to stay for a week, giving him a chance to accept this invitation.
+This was the Diné capital and their gathering.
+They were mostly peaceful as a nation and had a strong interest in ensuring that war did not start, or at least did not spread to this side of the Eastern Ocean.
 The size of the gathering reflected the deep respect the other nations had for the Diné.

 Meriwa would not be interested though.
 It was unlikely the noble was important to the other Tenochca nobility, or he would not have been sent here were most of the attendees would side against his people.

 By a large window, surrounded by representatives of the Free Nations, stood a wizened old crone from the Tawantinsuyu Empire.
 She wore a bright red woven dress with shawls layered over it.
 The cloth looked finely woven, and the multi-levels of color highlighted the overall redness of the look.
 Toklo wondered how she could stand so many layers in this heat.
 Better to be one of the much lighter dressed representatives of the Free Nations that stood around her.
 Their clothing looked made mostly of feathers and gold and little else.
 Toklo was jealous as he looked down at his own seal skin, thin but still too hot.